Why People Love to Visit Charleston in the Spring

 Live oaks and azaleas at Magnolia Gardens

 People love to visit Magnolia Cemetary for many reasons.
-Ghost tours enthusiasts go there for the “Spirits of Magnolia Cemetary Tour.”
+Ghost tour enthusiasts go there for the “Spirits of Magnolia Cemetary Tour.”
 History buffs go there to see the magnificent tombstones of notable interments.
 Others go there to contemplate the elegant surroundings.
 But photographers go there for beautiful compositions.

-Folly Beach is stunning even with clouds rolling in.
+Folly Beach is stunning, even with clouds rolling in.
 We captured the pastel colors of overcast skies reflected on the ocean at sunrise and sunset.

 Folly Beach at sunrise is why people love to visit Charleston in the spring.